amoncaldas/vue-rest-client/README.md

   </div>
 </vrc-form>
 ```

+The options parameter expect an object with the same properties that the `Controller.set` method expects, plus:

+1. `http` -> an object with the possible parameters expected by yhe `HttpClient`, plus the `raw` flag (boolean)

+The options object may contain the following properties:

+- `transformRequest` (function, optional): executed before the request is made.
+Useful to change data in special circumstances.
+    This function will receive an object with the endpoint and filters (when available) attributes.
+It is not intended to replace the Axios.
+    request interceptor!
+- `transformResponse` (function, optional): executed after the request is made, passing the original response object received.
+    Useful if it necessary to modify the data returned before transforming them in a Model instance
+- `raw` (boolean, optional): defines if the default transformation of the results into Model instances must be skipped.
+    If it is true, the active record will not work with the returned items.
+Useful when you just want to get data, and not destroy/update them
+- `pk` (string, optional): overwrites the default primary key attribute, that is 'id'.
+Use it if your model on the remote server uses a different field as primary key.

 The flow of VrcForm is similar to the direct use of a CrudController.
 The difference is that is might emit the following events during form events/handling: